CosmicEmm/devnotes/notes/python.md

 ```
 > **Terminal:** John Smith, 20, new
 ## Methods
+- Objects in programming are like objects in the real world.
+They have certain capabilities.
-When a function is part of an object, it's called a method.
+- When a function is part of an object, it's called a method.
 ### String Methods
 ```py
 course = "Python for Beginners"